cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 The role and utility of NDT may be represented architecturally by following similar principles, e.g., {{ETSI-GS-ZSM-015}} or {{?RFC8969}}.
 As described in Section 7, an NDT instantiation encompasses models, data, mapping, and interfaces.
-These components then work in composition with appropriate other functions or services to deliver an overall functional architecture matching specific use cases.
+These components then work in composition with other functions or services to deliver an overall functional architecture matching specific use cases.

 For example: an NDT may play an important role in an intent-drive network controller.